pingswept/me30-website/content/notes/feather-programming.md

 ## Python variables

-Create a variable by assigning a value to it assign a value to it.
+Create a variable by assigning a value to it.
 Python will automatically determine what type of variable it is (e.g., an integer, a decimal, a string) based on its initial assignment.

 <pre class="code">
 x = 30